Skip to main content

 About

-Why this exists, and the bet behind it.
+Why this exists, and the idea behind it.

-Most chess players don't lose because they didn't know the right move.
+Most players don't lose because they didn't know the move.
 They lose because they couldn't find it in time.
-The clock decides more blitz and bullet games than pure calculation ever does.
+The clock decides more blitz and bullet games than calculation does.

 The goal isn't to make you better at puzzles.
 It's to make you better when it counts.

 Puzzles sourced from the Lichess open puzzle database, released under CC0 1.0.
-ClutchChess is an independent project and is not affiliated with or endorsed by Lichess.
+ClutchChess LLC is a registered limited liability company and is not affiliated with or endorsed by Lichess.

 How it works

-Chess puzzles, but the clock is part of the test.
-Every drill measures how well you decide under time pressure.
+Chess puzzles where the clock is part of the test.

 1. STEP 1